How do you determine which threats directly affect your organization, and which are irrelevant?

 Several major vendors patched their products this week.
 Google's June Security Bulletin for Android is out (TrendLabs Security Intelligence Blog).
 Google also fixed more than fifty vulnerabilities in Chrome (Threatpost).
 Enterprises are applying mitigations for EternalBlue vulnerabilities in Windows 10 (Threatpost).
 Cisco fixed issues in its Prime Data Center Network Manager (Threatpost).
 VMWare addressed critical vulnerabilities in its VSphere Data Protection Solution (TrendLabs Security Intelligence Blog).
 And IBM "quietly" released a fix for an old, known bug in its Spectrum Project backup solution (Threatpost).

 Cyber considerations are increasingly important in mergers and acquisitions (iTWire).
 They famously complicated Verizon's acquisition of most of Yahoo! when Yahoo!'s big data breaches came to light, but that deal will finally close Tuesday (Mercury News).
 Layoffs are expected (Ars Technica).
 With talent scarce, hiring managers elsewhere might take a look at those being let go: many good people will find themselves between opportunities.

-This CyberWire look back at the Week that Was discusses events affecting Bahrain, China, Egypt, France, Germany, Iran, Israel, Libya, Maldives, Qatar, Russia, Saudi Arabia, Syria, Ukraine, the United Arab Emirates, the United Kingdom, the United States, and Yemen.
+This CyberWire look back at the Week that Was discusses events affecting Bahrain, China, Egypt, France, Germany, Iran, Israel, Libya, Maldives, Qatar, Russia, Saudi Arabia, Syria, Ukraine, United Arab Emirates, United Kingdom, United States, and Yemen.